A Forever Home for a Husky in need

 Natasha - a black and white bi-eyed female, born 26 May 2003, she was lucky enough to find a home with her brother Boris in Sydney.

-Billy - a red and white male - owner surrender on 8 April, he went to a new home in QLD on 2 May
+Billy - a red and white male - owner surrender on 8 April, he went to a new home in Queensland on 2 May

 Sebastian - born in October 2004, he arrived as an owner surrender on 26 March, with one ear flopped over and rear end weakness - the result of a car accident.
 He went to a new home on 6 April, where he joined Chopak (see below) and went with his family to Townsville in December 2006